Shopify Troubleshooting and Support: A Comprehensive Guide to Resolving 10 Common Issues

 - Submit Sitemap: Ensure your sitemap.xml (found at yourdomain.com/sitemap.xml) is submitted to Google Search Console for efficient indexing.

-Pro Tip: Aim for at least 250 words of unique content per product page to help search engines understand your offerings.
+Pro Tip: Aim for at least 250 words of unique content per product page to help search engines understand your offerings and improve collection visibility.

 5. Mobile Optimization Challenges: Enhancing Responsiveness

 With over half of e-commerce traffic coming from mobile devices, a non-responsive store can alienate customers.
-This is a critical area for Shopify troubleshooting.
+This is a critical area for Shopify troubleshooting, especially when considering mobile vs desktop views.

 Solution: